Choosing A Primary School for your Child

 3. Mother Tongue

 Not all schools offer all three languages.
 Chinese is offered in all primary schools, Malay in all except Special Assisted Plan (SAP) schools, and Tamil is offered in most schools.
-You can refer to the Primary School Registration Info Sheet for more details about this.
+Check the SIS to find out if your preferred school offers the Mother Tongue subject you require.

-If your child will be taking Chinese as a second language, you may also want to consider enrolling him in a SAP school.
-These school offer Higher Chinese from P1, and aim to promote the Chinese language and culture in students from a young age.
+If your child will be taking Chinese as a second language, you may consider enrolling him in a SAP (Special Assistance Plan) school.
+These schools offer Higher Chinese from Primary One, and aim to promote the study of Chinese language and culture in students from a young age.
 You can find out more about SAP schools here.

 4. Academic Excellence

-When the PSLE results are released each year, there is extra attention given to primary schools which have produced many graduates with total scores of 275 or above.
+When the PSLE results are released each year, there is extra attention given to primary schools which have produced many graduates with high total scores (275 or above).
 Schools with more well-performing students are considered top schools.
 These schools are popular and less easy to get into.
-See how MOE rates the PSLE results here.

 6. Further Education Options